JasonLiu-Dr/GPA-detection/README.md

 ## Introduction

 This project is an implementation of ``Cross-domain Detection via Graph-induced Prototype Alignment'' in PyTorch, which is accepted by CVPR 2020.
-We would like to appreciate for the excelent work of [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) which lays a solid foundation for our work.
+We would like to appreciate for the excellent work of [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) which lays a solid foundation for our work.

 More details of this work can be found in our paper: [[Paper (arxiv)]](https://arxiv.org/abs/2003.12849).